The Taste Of The Wild Dog Food Review: Tested & Evaluated 2023

 While we like this brand, you might want to look elsewhere if you:

 This is one of the best traditional kibbles out there!
-We like the composition and the price point, so we’d recommend this option over most out there.
+Everyone on our team of independent experts liked the composition and the price point, so we’d recommend this option over most out there.

 Of course, be mindful of the high protein percentage if your dog has kidney issues!
 We recommend talking to your vet if that’s your case.
 Overall, we’d say go for it if you’d like to try this kibble with your dog.